Wednesday, January 30, 2019

 1973.
 The Village of Cooksville’s history and its buildings were researched by the State Historical Society of Wisconsin and the Rock County Historical Society, with assistance from Marvin Raney, Cooksville historian.
 A portion of the village was nominated as the “Cooksville Historic District” and was listed in the National Register of Historic Places in 1973.
 It was the second historic district from Wisconsin to be listed in the N.R.H.P.

-On September 17, 1980, the enlarged Cooksville Historic District and the nearby Historic Resources (mostly significant farmhouses) were listed together in the National Register of Historic Places as the first “Multiple Resources Entry” from Wisconsin to be placed in the National Register.
+Thus, on September 17, 1980, the enlarged Cooksville Historic District and the nearby Historic Resources (mostly significant farmhouses) were listed together in the National Register of Historic Places as the first “Multiple Resources Entry” from Wisconsin to be placed in the National Register and the State Register.

 1999.
 The Historic Cooksville Trust, Inc., was established as a non-profit organization to assist with historic preservation and conservation efforts in the historic village and surrounding area.
 The HCT provides technical information about resources, income tax credits, and matching grants.